Sherri Papini was allegedly kidnapped and apparently hold in captivity for 22 days.

 Keith Papini: I just want to hold her and we just had her o… we just embraced each other and cried together and I, I mean, I was so happy, I mean, how do you explain it?
 You’re upset and everything at what happened but you are happy, she is here.

-When Keith says: “my family is with me, now, I think we are different, now”, he tells us that something was broken before the abduction, there are no other reasons to say: “I think we are different, now” and “my family is with me, now”, Keith is comparing the present with the past, something changed between them after the abduction, they are closer than they were before, we can conclude that something wrong has happened between them before “Sherri was taken”.
+When Keith says: “my family is with me, now, I think we are different, now”, he tells us that something was broken before the abduction, there are no other reasons to say: “I think we are different, now” and “my family is with me, now”.
+He uses the word “but” to emphasize the wording that follows it and to minimizes the information that preceded it.
+Keith is comparing the present with the past, something changed between them after the abduction, they are closer than they were before, we can conclude that something wrong has happened between them before “Sherri was taken”.

 Keith Papini: Clearly, I want justice but right now I’m just happy that my wife is back.
 I don’t have to raise my kids without her.